shuhanxu93/project_mtls/README.md

 To view the results of scoring, please go to `./results/reports/`.

-To view the dataset and 62 new proteins, please go to `./datasets/`.
+To view the dataset, psiblast, pssm, 60 new proteins, pdb and dssp files, please go to `./datasets/`.

 To view the bash scripts, please go to `./bash/`.